 Mark and Matthew's versions are nearly identical except that in Matthew’s version Simon Peter also walks on the water.
 The earlier story is Mark's version, who according to church father Papias (ca. AD 135) was Simon Peter's interpreter.
 The hearsay word of Papias that a person named Mark actually recorded Simon Peter's memoirs brings up the following two questions: If Simon Peter actually walked on the water with Jesus, why didn't Peter tell Mark?
 If Peter did tell Mark, why didn't Mark write about it?
 This magnificent riddle proves that Jesus can do anything, even walking on water, using the powers of gematria and sacred geometry.

-The Setting: The large boat on the sea of Galilee, a mountain by the sea, Bethsaida.
+The Setting: A desolate place, a large boat on the sea of Galilee.

 All 8880 diagrams/illustrations,